 At our data centers, water is mainly used in two ways: evaporative cooling and humidification.
 Thanks to innovative design, our data centers are over 80 percent more water-efficient than the average data center, and we are always striving to become more efficient.
 In addition, we also support projects that restore local watersheds near our water-strained data center communities.
-In 2020, we restored more than 1.5 times our total water consumption to the watersheds where we operate.
-To date, we have contracted 10 water projects in four high-risk regions, and expect to restore approximately 6 million cubic meters (~1.6 billion gallons) each year.
+In 2020, we restored nearly as much water as we consumed to the watersheds where we operate.
+To date, we have contracted 9 water projects in four high-risk regions, and expect to restore approximately 2.25 million cubic meters (~595 million gallons) each year.
+(Updated on August 16, 2021 to correct the total volume of water we restored.)

 At Facebook, sustainability means more than operating responsibly and minimizing our environmental impact — it means having a positive effect on communities around the world and within our supply chain.
 In September, we announced our most ambitious goal yet: to achieve net zero greenhouse gas emissions across our value chain in 2030.
 Science tells us that the next 10 years will be critically important for curbing climate change.
 Given that reality, reducing emissions across our value chain — our hardware, the goods and services we purchase, construction of our facilities, and business travel — is one of our top priorities.